 After you book the tickets online with China Highlights, our travel advisor will issue train tickets and then send you a booking confirmation email covering your train number, departure/arrival time and station, seat class, and most importantly the pickup number.
 However, you can’t use the booking confirmation to board the train.
 You still need to collect your paper tickets at a railway station with your passport and the booking confirmation.
 Only the paper tickets are valid for boarding trains.

-Travelers who have bookings done via our Android APP China Train Booking should follow the same ticket-collecting process of regular online bookings.
+Travelers who have bookings done via our APP China Train Booking should follow the same ticket-collecting process of regular online bookings.

 As China’s railway stations are often very busy and full of passengers, China Highlights would suggest you collect train tickets as soon as possible, or allow plenty of time for collecting tickets, maybe at least one day in advance.

 If you have to collect your ticket on the day of departure, we suggest you get to the railway station 2 to 3 hours early, as there may be long queues at the ticket collection point.
 If you wait till right before your departure time you run the risk of missing your train.

 In peak seasons such as Spring Festival (usually in January or February), summer holiday (July to August), National Day holiday, and weekends, there will be more people in the station and long queues waiting for ticket collecting.
 It’s best to collect your ticket as early as possible during the peak seasons.

 You can collect all your booked tickets in any railway stations in mainland China.
 That is to say if you have booked train tickets departing from different railway stations, you can collect all the tickets at one time in one railway station.
 However, if you collect the tickets from somewhere other than the departing city, you will be charged by the railway station 5 Yuan per ticket as a service fee.

 In some big cities, there are more train stations.
 China Highlights would suggest you collect tickets at the nearest station, or the one centrally located with easy access.